algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ## Animation

-All animations will be done in Unreal Engine.
+All animations will be done in Unreal Engine and Blender.

 ### Sube